Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 Intention prevents me from spending more than an hour a day on both twitter and youtube.

 I think that I should experiment with having a dedicated laptop for twitter and youtube (and porn?) and blocking them from my main machine entirely.

 ###A the signal of social media

 There is something quite useful about social media however, which is that it provides me a very overt error signal.

-When I find myself flipping to social media or youtube (or in past years, web comics), I know
+When I find myself flipping to social media or youtube (or in past years, webcomics), I know

 Every day, use my chess timer or focus-mate